surajverma019/GetNearLocation/README.md

 # GetNearLocation
-A Procedure and a Function which return near by location on specified latitude and longitude
+A Function which return near by location on specified latitude and longitude